-The payee is required to supply a valid U.S. TIN on Form W-8, and the withholding agent is required to confirm the number with IRS databases.
-However, there’s at least one exception: Foreign grantor trusts with five or fewer grantors are exempt from this rule.
+The payee is required to supply a valid U.S. TIN on Form W-8.
+The withholding agent is required to confirm the number with IRS databases.
+But there's at least one exception: Foreign grantor trusts with five or fewer grantors are exempt from this rule.

-Withholding agents aren’t obligated to provide payees who have submitted any Form W-8 with a Form 1099 at year’s end.
-However, payments to individuals or entities outside the U.S. might require Form 1042-S instead.
-This form details all monies transferred to individuals or entities during the tax year, and the IRS must receive one for each payee as well.
+Withholding agents aren't obligated to provide payees who have submitted any Form W-8 with a Form 1099 at year's end.
+But payments to individuals or entities outside the U.S. might require Form 1042-S instead.
+This form details all monies transferred to individuals or entities during the tax year.
+The IRS must receive one for each payee as well.

-- A W-8 form is completed by individuals or entities outside the U.S. in order to claim an exemption from U.S. tax withholding for payments made to them that derive from within the U.S.
+- Individuals or entities outside the U.S. complete a W-8 form to claim an exemption from U.S. tax withholding for payments made to them that derive from within the U.S.

 - W-8 forms are effectively the equivalent of W-9 forms, which are required of nonemployees who are U.S. taxpayers.

 - There are five W-8 forms, each designed for certain payees or withholding agents.

 - Withholding agents are those who transmit some form of payment to an individual or entity outside the U.S.